project-chip/matter.js/packages/matter-node.js-examples/README.md

 * -pairingcode: code to use for pairing (-longDiscriminator and -pin will be ignored)
 * -store: the storage location (directory) to use for storing the pairing information (default: controller-node).
 Delete the directory or provide an alternative name to reset the controller
 * -clearstorage: the storage location will be reset on start of the process
+* -ble: enable BLE support (default: false) If this is enabled the controller will try to connect via BLE first (15s timeout) and then via IP if not commissioned yet!

 ## Development on basis of the examples